Asclepias pumila

 grows on dry sites on the plains and lower foothills.
 Plants are usually less

 than 12 inches tall.
-Leaves are linear and densely spaced along the stem, appearing
+Leaves are linear and densely spaced along the stem, sometimes appearing

 and are in umbels at the tip of the stem.
 Fruits are held upright and are 1.5